 Assistant Professor of Literature; Director, Experimental Humanities.
 Prof. Cecire’s research focuses on recreations of the Middle Ages in twentieth-century and contemporary culture (especially children’s culture), and how medium affects content in various kinds of storytelling.
 She is also a filmmaker, and her most recent media work includes a trio of documentaries that restage medieval drama for contemporary audiences.
 For more information on the Early Drama at Oxford project with which she is affiliated, click here.
 She offers courses on media studies, children’s culture, medieval literature and its reception, and cultural studies at Bard.
 Recent Experimental Humanities courses include the core course “Intro to Media” and an upper-level course on “Medievalisms” in which students create digital archives and exhibitions around this topic.
 She received her MSt and DPhil from the University of Oxford, where she studied on a Rhodes Scholarship, and her BA from the University of Chicago.
 VIEW MOREBen Coonley

 Assistant Professor of Film and Electronic Arts and Acting Director of EH for Fall 2017.
 B.A., Brown University; M.F.A., Milton Avery Graduate School of the Arts, Bard College.
 Has had work exhibited and screened at MoMA PS1’s Greater New York: Cinema (2010); Performa 09, New York (2009); Images Festival, Toronto (2009); and New Museum of Contemporary Art, New York (2008); among others.
 Has taught at Princeton University, Parsons The New School for Design, and the New School MA in Media Studies Program.
 At Bard since 2010.Miriam Felton-Dansky

 B.A., Barnard College; M.F.A., D.F.A., Yale University.
 Research and teaching interests include performance in the digital age; the contemporary and historical avant-gardes; and political theater and performance.
-She is a contributing editor of Theater, and her essays and articles have appeared in Theatre Journal, TDR, PAJ, and The Oxford Handbook of Dance and Theater.
-She was a guest coeditor of Theater special issues “Digital Dramaturgies” (2012) and “Censorship and Contemporary Theater” (2008), and is a regular contributor to the theater section of the Village Voice.
+She is a contributing editor of Theater, where she served as guest co-editor of special issues “Digital Feelings” (2016), “Digital Dramaturgies” (2012), and “Censorship and Contemporary Theater” (2008).
+She has been a theater critic for the Village Voice since 2009.
 Awards received include a Beinecke Rare Book and Manuscript Library Research Fellowship, Yale Dissertation Fellowship, and Theater magazine fellowships.
 Her book, “Viral Performance: Contagious Theater from Modernism to the Digital Age,” is forthcoming from Northwestern University Press.
 At Bard since 2012.